mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 #### **Trust Binding Semantics**
 - **Hardware → TEE:** The TEE runtime measurement is included in a platform-signed attestation report (e.g., AMD SEV-SNP, Intel TDX).
 The top-level EAT's signature binds the `tee-runtime` submodule to this hardware root.
 - **TEE → AI Agent:** The AI agent's code and configuration are measured into the TEE's launch digest.
-The `ai-agent` submodule is signed by the AI operator's key, which itself is endorsed by the platform owner (via an Endorsement per {{RFC 9334}}).
+The `ai-agent` submodule is signed by the AI operator's key, which itself is endorsed by the platform owner (via an Endorsement per [RFC 9334]).
 - **Agent → Models:** Individual models are signed by their respective providers.
 The agent's runtime verifies model signatures before loading; these signatures are reflected in the nested `submods` entries.

 #### **Appraisal Delegation**
-Per {{RFC 9334, Section 5.3}}, a Lead Verifier appraising the top-level token:
+Per [RFC 9334, Section 5.3], a Lead Verifier appraising the top-level token:
   1- Validates the platform signature against a hardware Trust Anchor 2- Delegates `tee-runtime` appraisal to a TEE-specific verifier holding platform Endorsements 3- Delegates `ai-agent` appraisal to an AI policy verifier holding operator Trust Anchors